 After receiving my German Diploma in Political Science from Freie Universität Berlin, I spent five years at the German Institute for International and Security Affairs (Stiftung Wissenschaft und Politik), where I worked as a researcher advising members of the German and European Parliament and the German Foreign Office.

 As political adviser to the Society for Digital Ethics, I’m currently working on a Germany-wide awareness campaign on the adverse effects of social media, where I’m responsible for the campaign management and building coalitions with other civil society organisations and academic institutions in a participatory process.
+I also consult the City of Amsterdam on ways to help cities protect the privacy of their citizens.

 PhD Thesis (forthcoming with Palgrave MacMillan)